dbane744/traffic_model/README.md

 example_road_network.csv is available for download from the github page.
 This is a sample road network that works with the software.
 Select this file using file --> open.

+To run the application double click traffic_model.jar which is available from the github page.

 GENERAL USAGE NOTES